Dark galaxy

 A dark galaxy is a hypothesized galaxy with no (or very few) stars.
 They received their name because they have no visible stars but may be detectable if they contain significant amounts of gas.
 Astronomers have long theorized the existence of dark galaxies, but there are no confirmed examples to date.
 Dark galaxies are distinct from intergalactic gas clouds caused by galactic tidal interactions, since these gas clouds do not contain dark matter, so they do not technically qualify as galaxies.
 Distinguishing between intergalactic gas clouds and galaxies is difficult; most candidate dark galaxies turn out to be tidal gas clouds.
-The best candidate dark galaxies to date include HI1225+01, AGC229385, and numerous gas clouds detected in studies of quasars.
+The best candidate dark galaxies to date as of 2025 include HI1225+01, AGC229385, AC G185.0-11.5 (the most recent and promising candidate thus far), and numerous gas clouds detected in studies of quasars.

-On 25 August 2016, astronomers reported that Dragonfly 44, an ultra diffuse galaxy (UDG) with the mass of the Milky Way galaxy, but with nearly no discernable stars or galactic structure, is made almost entirely of dark matter.
+On 25 August 2016, astronomers reported that Dragonfly 44, an ultra diffuse galaxy (UDG) with the mass of the Milky Way galaxy, but with nearly no discernible stars or galactic structure, is made almost entirely of dark matter.

 Observational evidence

 Large surveys with sensitive but low-resolution radio telescopes like Arecibo or the Parkes Telescope look for 21-cm emission from atomic hydrogen in galaxies.
-These surveys are then matched to optical surveys to identify any objects with no optical counterpart; i.e., sources with no stars.
+These surveys are then matched to optical surveys to identify any objects with no optical counterpart—that is, sources with no stars.
+Thus, the presence of atomic hydrogen observed while using radio telescopy, within an identifiable compact object—without the presence of molecular gas or optical counterpart—suggests that the compact object is bound together by the gravitational field of an otherwise invisible dark matter cloud.

 Another way astronomers search for dark galaxies is to look for hydrogen absorption lines in the spectra of background quasars.
 This technique has revealed many intergalactic clouds of hydrogen, but following up on candidate dark galaxies is difficult, since these sources tend to be too far away and are often optically drowned out by the bright light from the quasars.